CALlanoR/SystemDesign/IoT/EdgeComputing.md

+#  Definition
+Edge computing brings processing and storage systems as close as possible to the application, device, or component that generates and collects data.

 #  How Does Edge Computing Affect the IoT?

 Edge Computing allows IoT devices to be more independent, storing, processing, and analyzing data locally instead of just sending it to a centralized server.

 This can improve the effectiveness of existing IoT devices, and make new devices and deployment topologies possible.

 Edge computing involves moving computing, storage, and networking functions at or near to the physical location of users or data sources.

 By moving computing services closer to these locations, users benefit from faster, more reliable services and better user experience, and organizations have the ability to deploy new types of latency-sensitive applications.

 ## Benefits from Edge Computing
 - Reduced latency of communication between IoT devices and the central IT networks.